-'''

 myStr = ComputerName;

-'''

 This function retrieves the named value of a custom property.
-It checks the Monitor first, and if not found, checks the monitor's owning computer, and then the computer's group, and then the group's parent group, etc. Custom properties can be set on Groups, Computers and Monitors by right-clicking on the item and choosing the Custom Properties menu.
+It checks the Monitor first, and if not found, checks the monitor's owning computer, and then the group's parent group, etc. Custom properties can be set on Groups, Computers and Monitors by right-clicking on the item and choosing the Custom Properties menu.

-'''

 myStr = CustomProp("NotifyGroupID");

-'''